a

 USGS Topo Map Meiss Roadless Area

-Your main short distance backpacking options involve departing Echo Summit Southbound and crossing the Meiss Roadless Area to exit through the one of the Roadless Area's other trailheads.
-Or you can backtrack to the Echo Summit trailhead.
+Our main short distance backpacking options involve departing Echo Summit Southbound and crossing the Meiss Roadless Area to exit through the one of the Roadless Area's other trailheads.
+Or we can backtrack to the Echo Summit trailhead.

 Overall

-Meiss Meadow is the hub of the Meiss Roadless Area with trails radiating out to the main trail heads.
+Meiss Meadow is the hub of the Meiss Roadless Area with trails radiating out to its main and minor trailheads.

-There are other fine trails in the Meiss Roadless Area, such as the trail over Little Round Top, and the route to Strawberry.
+There are other fine trails in the Meiss Roadless Area, such as the trail over Little Round Top, and the routes down to Strawberry on Highway 50.

 Though Meiss Country is just a couple of miles South of the Desolation Wilderness, it is much quieter and less traveled than Desolation.
-The beauty in Meiss is subtler and of a more quiet character than the Desolation Wilderness.
+The beauty in Meiss is subtler and of a more quiet and subdued character than that of the Desolation Wilderness.
 You will notice the difference.

 Backpacking Trail Guide